Drell--Yan lepton pair production at low invariant masses: transverse-momentum resummation and non-perturbative effects in QCD: Numerical results

-Fig.~\ref{f:CSK} shows the extracted Collins–Soper kernel as a function of $b$, with the scale conventionally fixed at $M = 2$~GeV.
+In Fig.~\ref{f:CSK} we show the perturbative and non-perturbative contribution to the Collins--Soper kernel as a function of $b$:

+with the scale fixed, as conventionally in the literature, at $Q = 2$~GeV.
 The purple uncertainty band accounts for the combined effect of the uncertainty on the fitted parameter $g_0$, as well as the variations of $b_{\text{max}}$ in the range $1$–$2.5$~GeV$^{-1}$ and $Q_0$ in the range $1$–$3$~GeV.
 For comparison, the blue dot-dashed lines indicate the uncertainty due to $g_0$ only.

-Our extraction is fully consistent with previous determinations within the TMD framework based on both Drell–Yan and SIDIS data~\cite{Bacchetta:2025ara,Moos:2025sal}, as well as with the most recent lattice QCD estimates\,\cite{Bollweg:2024zet,Bollweg:2025iol}.
-Notably, it also takes into account the uncertainties associated with the choice of $b_{\text{max}}$, which is often fixed a priori in other analyses, potentially introducing a theoretical bias.
+Notably, it also accounts for the uncertainties associated with the choice of $b_{\text{max}}$, which is often fixed a priori in other analyses, which potentially introduces a theoretical bias.

+In Fig.~\ref{f:CSK}, we also show a comparison of our extraction of the Collins–Soper kernel against the ones of other groups.
+Our result is found to be compatible with the latest determination by the MAP Collaboration, obtained from fits to low-transverse-momentum Drell--Yan data~\cite{Bacchetta:2025ara}, as well as with the extraction of Ref.~\cite{Aslan:2024nqg}, where low-invariant-mass Drell--Yan data were analyzed.
+It is also in reasonable agreement with the most recent extraction by the ART Collaboration, which is based on combined low-transverse-momentum Drell--Yan and SIDIS data~\cite{Moos:2025sal}.
+A slight tension between the uncertainty bands can be observed in this case; however, we note that the authors of Ref.~\cite{Moos:2025sal} explicitly acknowledge in Ref.~\cite{Cuerpo:2025zde} that their uncertainty estimates may be somewhat underestimated.

-As discussed in the previous section, a more accurate determination of the nonperturbative parameters is achieved when the entire $q_T$ spectrum is included in the fit.
-Therefore, the most reliable extractions of the Collins–Soper kernel should be based on global analyses that incorporate all available experimental data and exploit the full transverse-momentum spectrum, as done in the present study.
+As discussed in the previous section, a more accurate determination of the nonperturbative parameters is obtained when including higher values of $q_T$ than those typically used in TMD fits.
+Therefore, the most reliable extractions of the Collins–Soper kernel should rely on global analyses that incorporate all available experimental data and exploit the full region in which resummation effects have a non-negligible impact, as emphasized in the present study.
 A more detailed and dedicated investigation of the Collins–Soper kernel along these lines is left for future work.